 - a.
 General: It is the responsibility of the student to notify the instructor why he/she was absent from a class and make up all the material missed. - b.
 Unexcused absences: Only students with excused absences are afforded makeup quiz and exam opportunities.
 A ZERO will be recorded on all non-excused tests. - c.
 Due Date: A student who misses a test must make appropriate arrangements with the course instructor for a make-up test (if allowed) by the end of the day he/she returns to school.
 It will be the discretion of the instructor as to whether late points will be deducted and/or makeups on exams or quizzes will be granted.
 A grade of ZERO (0) will be recorded if the student has not made appropriate arrangements for make-ups by the deadline.
-If the assignment is not turned in by the deadline, then the policy for late assignments applies (10% daily deduction from total points).
+If the assignment is not turned in by the deadline, then the rules for late assignments applies (10% daily deduction from total points).
 The instructor reserves the right to give an incomplete for the class for any unsubmitted required assignment.
-See individual syllabi for more details.
+See individual syllabi for more details. - d.

-- d.
 Additional work: Additional work/assignments may be required.
 Make up tests and assignments may vary from the original. - e.
 Advanced knowledge of missed class make-up: Students may be excused from examinations or quizzes only by prior arrangement with, and at the discretion of, the instructor.
 Such absences will be permitted only for extreme circumstances.
 If a student knows s/he will miss a test, appropriate arrangements must be made with the instructor for a makeup test.
-The due date and late policy as above still apply.
+The due date and late requirement as above still apply.
 The instructor reserves the right to determine if the absence is excused or not.

 Note: A textbook is intended primarily as a reference and adjunct to classroom instruction.
 A significant portion of the course content may be available from lecture only.
 The student should not assume that sufficient knowledge to obtain a passing grade or to meet minimal course objectives can be obtained by merely reading the textbook n.
-Inclement Weather Policy
+Inclement Weather:

 If severe weather conditions exist, students should listen to Cumberland radio announcements (i.e., WFRB 105.3FM, WRQE 106.1FM, or WTBO 105.7) concerning opening of Allegany College of Maryland.
 Students should also apply for the E-safe notifications via the college website.
 The ACM Website also posts delays and closures.
-If Allegany College of Maryland, Cumberland Campus is closed for the day, the instructor will contact the student via text or e-mail to announce if class will be conducted online through Microsoft Teams and/or Zoom.
+If Allegany College of Maryland, Cumberland Campus is closed for the day, all Physical Therapist Assistant classes, lectures and labs, are cancelled.
 If the announcement indicates a delayed opening, students should report to labs and/or classes at the time indicated.
 If the Cumberland Campus is open, classes, lectures and labs will be held as normal.
 Students will be notified of any exception.
 The program reserves the right to hold make up classes at a time different from the typical schedule (i.e., Friday afternoons and/or evenings if material needs to be covered by a certain deadline.)

-The Policy while attending a clinical site can be found in the Clinical Handbook and reads as follows:
+The guidelines while attending a clinical site can be found in the Clinical Handbook and reads as follows: